How to Create a Copyright Page for your Book in 1 Hour: Structure & Templates.

 A copyright page is usually found on the back of the book’s title page.
 It is an integral part of print books.
 The page’s content starts mid-way and is centered, or it is justified to the left corner of the page.
 The copyright page in an eBook is similar.
 It appears after the title page and before the dedication or table of the content page.

-The following sample will give you a template of a copyright page.
+The following sample will give you a copyright page template.

 Why have a Copyright Page?